 For accurate calibration results is highly important to clean the surface plate prior to starting the calibration check.
-Use approved surfaced plate cleaners and cloths to remove all dust and dirt (see Figure 16 Relative Particle Sizes).
-If you are trying to calibrate a 36x36 in. plate to a Grade A spec, the flatness requirement is 300 $\mu in.$ or 8 μm (microns).
+Use approved surfaced plate cleaners and cloths to remove all dust and dirt (see Figure 15 Relative Particle Sizes).
+If you are trying to calibrate a 36x36 in. plate to a Grade A spec, the flatness requirement is 300 μ in. or 8 μ m (microns).
 As you can see a few grains of dust (4 microns) on your plate and this eats up half of the Grade A tolerance and can significantly impact the flatness data!
 Run your hand over the plate to feel for dust and make sure it's ready to check the flatness.
+We also recommend to use the cloth to wipe each measurement line before taking the data.
+Also frequent wiping the bottom of the target base is also important to keep dust off of it.